wangleon/gamse/docs/manual.foces.rst

 ---------------
 `GAMSE` finds images marked with ``Bias`` in the observing log, and combines them in a mean-stack with additional upper sigma-clipping.
-The resulting Master-Bias is saved as a FITS image as specified in the configuration file.
+The resulting Master-Bias is saved as a FITS image as specified in th e configuration file.

 There are usually some spatial patterns across the bias images.
 `GAMSE` is capable of smoothing this image with a Gaussian core.